 I sold the whole thing to one of the big four.
-I sold it for a hundred million dollars and fifty thousand shares of their stock, which I figured to be overpriced or they wouldn’t hand it out so freely.
-Any company that uses stock to buyout another company is telling you they think you’re a sucker for taking their overpriced shares.
+I sold it for two hundred million dollars and fifty thousand shares of their stock, which I figured to be overpriced or they wouldn’t hand it out so freely.
+Any company that uses stock to buyout another company is telling you they think you’re a sucker for taking their richly valued shares.

 Five years later, now, the stock is worth six hundred a share.
 My fifty thousand shares are worth thirty million.
 I sold sixteen thousand shares, ten million worth and reinvested that.
 I’ll ride the remaining shares and see what happens.
-If they go to zero, I still have well over a hundred million.
-In fact, the market has taken my fifty mil in index ETFs to over a hundred mill.
-In sum, my net worth is now near two hundred million and I live off dividends from the munis and the stock funds.
+If they go to zero, I'm still rich.
+In fact, the market has taken my hundred mil in index ETFs to over two hundred twenty mill.
+In sum, my net worth is now over three hundred million and I live off dividends from the munis and the stock funds.

 I’d begun training in martial arts when I still owned the company but had little actual work to do.
 When I unemployed myself, I added pistol and rifle training to the martial arts mix.